 Undergraduate Option Rep

+The undergraduate option in applied and computational mathematics within the Computing & Mathematical Sciences department seeks to address the interests of those students who want to combine their basic studies in mathematics with considerable involvement in applications.
 This program is designed to give students a thorough training in fundamental computational and applied mathematics and to develop their research ability in a specific application field.
 The fields of application include a wide range of areas such as fluid mechanics, materials science, and mathematical biology, engineering applications, image processing, and mathematical finance.
 The training essential for future careers in applied mathematics in academia, national laboratories, or in industry is provided, especially when combined with graduate work, by successful completion of the requirements for an undergraduate degree in applied and computational mathematics.
-Complete programs will be worked out with faculty advisers to fit students' goals.
+Complete programs will be worked out with faculty advisers.